Royal Thai Marine Corps: New Age (1955–present)

 Four years later, the Thai Government acknowledged that a Marine Corps could perform a useful role in national defense.
 On July 30, 1955, the government created the Marine Corps Department.
-In 1961, tensions flared over the disputed Preah Vihear Temple, situated on the Thai side of a high cliff on the Cambodian border but shown on French maps as being in Cambodia.
+In 1961, tensions flared over the disputed temple of Preah Vihear, situated on the Thai side of a high cliff on the Cambodian border but shown on French maps as being in Cambodia.
 The Chanthaburi and Trat borders with Cambodia gave the Marine Corps Department its first assignment, safeguarding the coastline and southeastern border.
 Since 1970 the Marine Corps' Chanthaburi-Trat Task Force has been officially assigned the defense of this area.

-During 1972 and 1973, Thai Marines were involved in the "Operation Sam-Chai" anti-communist operations in Phetchabun Province and the "Pha-Phum" anti-communist operations in Chiang Rai Province.
-In 1973 and 1974, they took part in anti-communist operations in the southern provinces of Pattani, Yala, and Narathiwat.
+During 1972 and 1973, Thai marines were involved in the "Operation Sam-Chai" anti-communist operations in Phetchabun Province and the "Pha-Phum" anti-communist operations in Chiang Rai Province.
+In 1973 and 1974, they took part in anti-communist operations in the southern provinces of Narathiwat, Pattani, and Yala.

-Since 1975, Thai Marines have been assigned to Narathiwat as Force Reconnaissance Battalion.
+Since 1975, RTMC have been assigned to Narathiwat as Reconnaissance Battalion (RECON).
 In 1977, they captured the communist camp at Krung-Ching in Nakhon Si Thammarat Province, and remaining there until 1981.

-Thai Marines today are responsible for border security in Chanthaburi and Trat provinces.
+RTMC today are responsible for border security in Chanthaburi and Trat provinces.
 They have fought communist insurgents in engagements at Baan Hard Lek, Baan Koat Sai, Baan Nhong Kok, Baan Kradook Chang, Baan Chumrark, and in the battle of Hard Don Nai in Nakhon Phanom Province.

+Since 1982, RTMC has been training with international marines, especially the United States Marine Corps, under the codename Cobra Gold (CG), which allows RTMC to gain many experience in new strategies and tactics to adapt to the current military situation.
+Meanwhile, marines from other nations participating in the training will gain experience in combat tactics and survival in the tropical rain forest.

-Many Thai Marines have lost their lives serving their country, and they continue to do so today, especially in the southern border provinces currently affected by the South Thailand insurgency.
-A monument to their valor stands at the Royal Thai Navy base at Sattahip.
+At present, since 2004, Many Thai marines have died serving their country, and they continue to do so today, especially in the southern border provinces currently affected by the South Thailand insurgency, although hey are trained more intensively in anti-irrgular forces and counterinsurgency in urban areas.
+In real situations, Thai marines will be more flexible in their tactics according to the situation to minimize losses.
+Despite suffering significant casualties and losses, the Thai marines performed well especially in the difficult to reach drainage basin and jungle zone.

+One of the Thai marines' most famous works during the South Thailand insurgency is Battle of Bacho.
+Despite being outnumbered and surrounded by superior Runda Kumpulan Kecil (RKK) insurgent forces, the Thai marines planned well to win the battle with no casualties.
+On the RKK side, a total of sixteen soldiers were killed during the attack on the 2nd Rifle Company Base, 32nd Task Force Narathiwat.
+This Battle of Bacho is considered the largest clash in which the death toll was from a group of insurgents who were fully armed.

+A monument to their valor stands at the Royal Thai Navy base (aka Sattahip Naval Base) at Sattahip district, Chonburi province.